TT82

 The Theban Tomb TT82 is located in Sheikh Abd el-Qurna, part of the Theban Necropolis, on the west bank of the Nile, opposite to Luxor.
 It is the burial place of the ancient Egyptian official Amenemhat, who was a counter of the grain of Amun and the steward of the vizier Useramen.
 Amenemhat dates to the Eighteenth Dynasty of Egypt, from the time of Tuthmosis III.
-As the scribe to the vizier Useramen Amenemhat documents the work in Thebes up to ca year 28.
+As the scribe to the vizier Useramen Amenemhat documents the work in Thebes up to c.Year 28.
 This includes the withdrawal of silver, precious stines and more form the treasury and the manufacture of a number of statues made from silver, bronze and ebony.
 He also mentions the creation of a large lake near Thebes surrounded by trees and work on the royal tomb.

 Family

 Amenemhat was a son of the Overseer of lands named Thutmose and his wife Antef.
 Amenemhat's wife was named Baketamun.
 Amenemhat's son who was also named Amenemhat is mentioned in the hall of the tomb.
 This son appears again as a sem-priest in the passageway, as does another son named Amenhotep.
 Two more sons named Amenemwaskhet and Useramun respectively are depicted in the inner room.